zeta-chain/node/docs/spec/crosschain/messages.md

 ## MsgAddToOutTxTracker

-AddToOutTxTracker adds a new record to the outbound transaction tracker. only the admin policy account and the observer validators are authorized to broadcast this message.
+AddToOutTxTracker adds a new record to the outbound transaction tracker. only the admin policy account and the observer validators are authorized to broadcast this message without proof.

 ```proto
 message MsgAddToOutTxTracker {